-All lanes have access to the Will Call parking lot for Box Office.
+All lanes have access to the Box Office parking lot.
 About 1/4 mile before you reach the Gate, you will come to a set of small kiosks.
 There will be Gate staff here to direct you to the Will Call lot if you or someone in your vehicle needs to pick up a Will Call ticket at Box Office.
 Return to your vehicle and proceed to the Main Gate.